COMO Parrot Cay

 Children are welcome here.
 There is no official kids club however complimentary children's activities will be arranged in partnership with parents focussing on family based activities such as beach combing, treasure hunts and water based activities.
 Babysitting is available on request, and there are beach toys, kites, games, board games and movies to borrow in villa.

-Parrot Cay by COMO has two restaurants.
+COMO Parrot Cay has two restaurants.
 Lotus is a relaxed, poolside restaurant for alfresco dining, serving Caribbean dishes by day and Thai and Japanese inspired meals by night.
 Terrace restaurant in the main building serves contemporary Mediterranean cuisine, with an Italian influence.
 Guests can also enjoy COMO Shambhala's healthy cuisine, made with fresh, local and organic ingredients.
 Other facilities include a swimming pool, two tennis courts, gym, library with DVDs and CDs, boutique and the COMO Shambhala retreat which features a yoga room, nine treatment rooms, an outdoor Jacuzzi garden, a Pilates studio, double massage rooms and Japanese baths.

 Complimentary activities include snorkeling, windsurfing, stand up paddleboard, kayaking, gym, two tennis courts, group yoga and Pilates classes.
-Activities at an additional cost include use of the Shambhala spa, d water sports, off-site scuba diving, deep sea fishing, catamaran sailing and island hopping.
+Activities at an additional cost include use of the Shambhala spa, motorized water sports, off-site scuba diving, deep sea fishing, catamaran sailing and island hopping.

 There is a private chef available on request, and all Two-Bedroom Villas and COMO Villas come with a 24-hour private butler service.